moorepants/dissertation/_sources/davisbicycle.txt

 rider's contact forces to the handlebars, :math:`T_\delta`.

-A free body diagram can be drawn of the upper portion of the handlebar/fork assembly, where the lower portion is cut at the steer torque sensor, Figure :ref:`figHandlebarFreeBody`.
+A free body diagram can be drawn of the upper portion of the handlebar/fork assembly, where the lower portion is cut at the steer torque sensor, :ref:`Figure 25 <figHandlebarFreeBody>`.
 The torques acting on the handlebar about the steer axis are the measured torque, :math:`T_M`, the rider applied steer torque, :math:`T_\delta`, and the friction from the upper bearing set, :math:`T_U`, which can be described by coulomb, :math:`T_{U_F}`, and viscous friction, :math:`T_{U_V}`.

 .. figHandlebarFreeBody::

 .. figure:: figures/davisbicycle/handlebar-free-body.*

-   figHandlebarFreeBody
+   :width: 3in
+   :align: center
+   :target: _images/handlebar-free-body.png

    A free body diagram of the handlebar with all of the torques acting on it about the steer axis.
 The rear frame, :math:`B`, is at an arbitrary